hacklover/snake-server/README.md

 ```

 #### Snake updates API
-Build your own snake client using the Server-Sent Events API of this snake instance!
+Build your own snake client using the Server-Sent Events API of the snake instance!
 You can use [p5.js](https://p5js.org), [three.js](https://threejs.org) or what you prefer.

 ```js